massimopavoni/RandomDamax/README.md

 # RandomDamax
-All my non-profit projects from now on will be stored here.
+All my non-profit test projects from now on will be stored here.